• Skip to primary navigation

 sweet potato souffle topped with pecans in a ceramic baking dish.

 What is sweet potato souffle?
-It is a popular casserole style side dish that is a dessert-like and praticulaly popular during Thanksgiving and other Holidays, like the instant pot mashed potatoes.
+It is a popular casserole side dish that is a dessert-like and praticulaly popular during Thanksgiving and other Holidays.
 It is made of cooked and mashed sweet potatoes combined with sugar, butter, milk or heavy cream, vanilla and eggs to create a smooth and flavorful mixture.

 It is then transferred to a baking dish, topped with the nut and sugar mixture, and baked until it's set and the topping is golden brown and crispy.
 It results in a creamy, sweet and savory side dish that's both comforting and indulgent.